igjese/avalon/README.md

 ### UI Design
 - Text and tables-based interface, no graphics.
 - No trade interactions; the focus is on resource management and navigation.
+- **Notifications**: Informative alerts for key events or status changes.

 ### Crew Management
 - Crew members now have specific roles: Captain, Pilot, Chief Engineer (Chief), Purser, and Doc.